 Do the Procedure part of the experiment for both the quadratic and logistic functions, filling out the given chart for the period-n windows in each generation.
 Note that you may need to magnify the orbit diagram, by dragging the mouse over the desired region, repeatedly.
-As you zoom in, you can change the number of iterations as well as the number of points displayed by adjusting the Iterations and First Show buttons, respectively.
+As you zoom in, you can change the number of iterations as well as the number of points displayed by adjusting the two input boxes on the line directly below the orbit diagram.
 The orbit diagram is computed by following the orbit of the critical point ($x_0 = 0$ in the case of Q_c and $x_0 = 1/2$ in the case of F{λ} .)
 The reason for this will become clear after we cover Chapter 12.

 Once you've completed the procedure part of the experiment, answer Questions 2 - 5 on page 94.
 For question #4, delete the phrase "can you" from the first sentence.
 For Question #5 (this is the hard one!), find explicit formulas for some of the "darker" curves running through the orbit diagrams.
 Note that this includes the boundary curves that define the top and bottom of the overall orbit diagram.
 A hint is to examine a histogram plot for a given parameter value and observe the orbit of the critical point visually.
-You might also look at a web diagram as well.
+You might also take a closer look at a web diagram as well.
 Both of these tasks can be accomplished with the java applets The Function Iterator and Nonlinear Web, available at the Dynamical Systems and Technology Project website.